menchelab/vrprot/README.md

 And since I have now told you exactly what the comic says, I will include it for reference: https://xkcd.com/1597/

-# PDB Parser
+# Quickstart
-#### Author: Till Pascal Oblau
+#### Authors: Felix Fischer and Till Pascal Oblau
-## Requirements:
-requests

-pandas - only to read out excel sheet for testing

-openpyxl - only to read out excel sheet for testing

-An installation of ChimeraX

-An installation of Blender

-Operating systems: Linux and macOS.

-You can import the class ChimeraXProcessing from pdb_parser.py to parse a PDB file.

-## Quickstart
 ### Use the easy_pipeline.py script
 You can use the easy pipeline script to use the PDB parser and Blender Converter to generate .ply files from a UniProtID.
+These PLY files will then be used to sample a Point Cloud.
+As final output two PNG files are generated, containing the RGB and XYZ values of the points in the Point cloud.

 You have to start the script with the "-p" flag:

 `python3 easy_pipeline.py -p <your list of proteins you want to process>`